kitsunefet/aav/README.md

-AAV TBC Classic - Atrox Arena Viewer
+AAV Wotlk Classic - Atrox Arena Viewer

 ===

-**TBC Classic**
+**Wotlk Classic**
-This is a ressurection of Atrox Arena Viewer to work with TBC Classic.
-The original addon uses some WoW API that is not available to TBC Classic, the features using the unavailable API have been reworked/replaced (if possible) or removed.
+This is a ressurection of Atrox Arena Viewer to work with Wotlk Classic.
+The original addon uses some WoW API that is not available to Wotlk Classic, the features using the unavailable API have been reworked/replaced (if possible) or removed.

 ===